-I’ve lived in Rome with my husband, children (Jack, 11 and Tess, 9) and dog (Harry) for over three years now so we’re not exactly tourists anymore.
-We’ve slowly worked our way through all of the major sites and found a few more off the beaten track that are even more enjoyable (not to mention less crowded) than the usual tourist attractions.
+I’ve lived in Rome with my husband, two children our dog Harry for over three years now so we’re not exactly tourists anymore.
+We’ve slowly worked our way through all of the major sites and explored ancient Rome for kids.
+We’ve visited the Vatican, sat on the Spanish Steps, become gladiators at the Colosseum and more.

-1. Take a Family-Friendly Tour of Rome
+Take a family-friendly tour of Rome

 You can’t come to Rome and not see the Colosseum, the Forum, Circus Maximus, Saint Peter’s Basilica and other eye-popping, time stopping sites.

-Learn how the people of Ancient Rome lived, what they ate, what they studied at school, etc. After only three fascinating hours, and with many of Rome’s top tourist sites already ticked off, you’ll have plenty of time left for the rest of my top 10 list.
+Learn how the people of Ancient Rome lived, what they ate, what they studied at school and more.
+After only three fascinating hours, and with many of Rome’s top tourist sites already ticked off, you’ll have plenty of time left for the rest of my top 10 list.

-2. Throw a Coin in the Trevi Fountain
+Throw a coin in the Trevi Fountain

 Built in flamboyant Rococo style, and tucked away in one of Rome’s tiniest piazzas, is the fabulous Trevi Fountain.
 Recently cleaned and now creamier and sparklier than ever, it’s a spectacular creation depicting Neptune’s chariot, wild sea horses and Tritons.